 Even non-royal funerals can cost eight or nine thousand dollars, in a country whose per capita GDP is under four thousand dollars a year, meaning the vast bulk of the population live on much, much less than that.

-And, as we’ve grown accustomed to in Indonesia, it’s a weird combination of the elaborate, the traditional, the contemporary and the plain shambolic.
+And, as we’ve grown accustomed to in Indonesia, a cremation in Bali is a weird combination of the elaborate, the traditional, the contemporary and the plain shambolic.

 There’s a mass orchestra of gong and gamelan, men in silk turbans and formal sarongs, hammering out ancient rhythms in pentatonic tones.
 Yet plenty of them have fags in their hands…